marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-optimistic-concurrency-patterns.md

 ## Custom resolution of optimistic concurrency exceptions

 Sometimes you may want to combine the values currently in the database with the values currently in the entity.
 This usually requires some custom logic or user interaction.
 For example, you might present a form to the user containing the current values, the values in the database, and a default set of resolved values.
 The user would then edit the resolved values as necessary and it would be these resolved values that get saved to the database.
-This can be done using the DbPropertyValues objects returned from CurrentValues and GetDatabaseValues on the entity’s entry.
+This can be done using the DbPropertyValues objects returned from CurrentValues and GetDatabaseValues on the entity?s entry.
 For example:

 ```
 using (var context = new BloggingContext())